Fouadbtlb/Object_detection_and_avoidance/ReadMe.md

 $ conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.3 -c pytorch -c conda-forge
 $ jupyter-notebook
 ```
-Side information: the last command is to add your env to jupyter notebook kernel, once jupyter-notebook started you have to switch kernel to you env's kernel.
+Side information: the "ipykernel" command is to add your env to jupyter notebook kernel.
+Once jupyter-notebook started you have to switch kernel to your env's kernel.

 ### How to use
 ***